John the Baptist, under arrest

 Jews considered tax collectors collaborators with the enemy—Romans who had been occupying the Jewish homeland for about a century.
 Tax collectors were often Jews who bid on the job of collecting taxes from their fellow Jews.
 Their bid was a promise to pay that amount of money to Rome.
 Whatever they collected above that bid, they kept as profit.
 Many tax collectors had a reputation for overcharging.
 Some rabbis later taught that it was perfectly okay to lie to a tax collector—essentially, to cheat a cheater.

 “Messiah” in the original Greek language of the New Testament is Christos, from which we get the word Christ.
 It means “anointed one,” as in “anointed by God.”

 The Greek word for “Good News” is euaggelion, from which we get words such as evangelize and evangelical.

-“If a man marries his brother’s wife, it is an act of impurity; he has dishonored his brother” (Leviticus 20:21 NIV).
+“If a man marries his brother’s wife, it is an act of impurity; he has dishonored his brother” (Leviticus 20:21, New International Version).

 Also spelled Heli.

 The Bible never tells us why John the Baptist did not follow in his father’s footsteps and become a priest in the Jerusalem Temple.
 He would have had a comfortable life then.
 But he chose the lonely life of an isolationist, self-sacrificing prophet who lived in the Judean badlands.
 We can only guess why he did this.
 What would you guess?